Dividing, Splitting, and Exploding Lines and Faces

 Splitting a face

-To split a face, draw a line with starting and ending points on the face's edges.
-Here, notice how the lines drawn across on the cube create smaller faces within the larger ones.
+To split a face, draw a line with starting and ending points on the face's edges, creating smaller faces within the larger ones.

 Healing a face

-If you remove the line or arc that divides a face, the two faces are healed back into one face.
+Removing the line or arc dividing a face heals the face, restoring it back into one face.
 To remove a line or arc, select it, context-click, and choose Erase from the menu that appears.
 Or click the line or arc with the Eraser () tool.
-The figure shows how erasing the arc heals the right-hand face on the cube.

 Tip: As you draw 3D models, these dividing and healing operations are common ways to manipulate edges and faces into your desired shape.